GOVINDSANKAR38/SAP-ABAP-Development-Projects/16-BADIs/README.md

 ## 📖 Introduction

 > **Lifecycle:** `CURRENT / RECOMMENDED` as an enhancement technique.
 BAdIs are the preferred way to extend standard SAP behaviour on-premise, and released BAdIs remain the supported extension point under ABAP Cloud.
-The **classic** BAdI mechanism (SE18/SE19 adapter classes) is `CLASSIC BUT STILL RELEVANT` — you will maintain plenty of it.
-See [21-Classic-vs-Modern-ABAP](../21-Classic-vs-Modern-ABAP/README.md).
+The **classic** BAdI mechanism (SE18/SE19 adapter classes) is `CLASSIC BUT STILL RELEVANT` — you will maintain plenty of it.=

 A **BAdI** is SAP's object-oriented enhancement technique for injecting custom logic into standard SAP processes without modifying standard code.
 Unlike classic exits, BAdIs are interface-based and can support multiple, filter-dependent implementations.